murkl/arch-os/modules/recovery/README.md

 | `ARCH_OS_RECOVERY_SNAPSHOT` | Asked mid-run by the rollback task |

 Only keyboard and disk are asked up front.
 The password follows right before the run, the snapshot only if a rollback is chosen.

+On its own partition neither is asked: the Installer leaves the keyboard it was typed on, together with the language it was read in, and the disk is the one the Recovery was started from - **[➜ The Recovery Partition](../../docs/REFERENCE.md#the-recovery-partition)**.
+Both values are held to their `pattern:` and to the list they come from, like any answer read from a file.

 ## Requirements